OpenFAST/openfast/docs/source/user/api_change.rst

 ServoDyn                                      66   TStCfiles          "unused"      TStCfiles    - Name of the files for tower structural controllers (quoted strings) [unused when NumTStC==0]
 ServoDyn                                      67   NumSStC            0             NumSStC      - Number of substructure structural controllers (integer)
 ServoDyn                                      68   SStCfiles          "unused"      SStCfiles    - Name of the files for substructure structural controllers (quoted strings) [unused when NumSStC==0]
+AirFoilTables                                 12\* alphaUpper          5.0   alphaUpper        !
+Angle of attack at upper boundary of fully-attached region. (deg) [used only when UAMod=5] !
+THIS IS AN OPTIONAL LINE; if omitted, it will be calculated from the polar data
+AirFoilTables                                 13\* alphaLower         \-3.0   alphaLower        !
+Angle of attack at lower boundary of fully-attached region. (deg) [used only when UAMod=5] !
+THIS IS AN OPTIONAL LINE; if omitted, it will be calculated from the polar data
+AirFoilTables                                 42\* UACutout_delta     "DEFAULT"  UACutout_delta  !
+Delta angle of attack below UACutout where unsteady aerodynamics begin to turn off (blend with steady solution) (deg) [Specifying the string "Default" sets UACutout_delta to 5 degrees] !
+THIS IS AN OPTIONAL LINE; if omitted, it will be set to its default value
 ============================================= ==== =============== ========================================================================================================================================================================================================
+\*non-comment line count, excluding lines contained if NumCoords is not 0, and including all OPTIONAL lines in the UA coefficients table.

 ============================================= ====== =============== ======================================================================================================================================================================================================
 Modified in OpenFAST dev